 Certain courses may also have fees attached.
 See individual course descriptions to determine whether a course fee is applicable.

-Tuition, fees, and one-fourth of the room and board charges for on campus students are due and payable prior to the beginning of each term.
+Tuition, fees, and a minimum of one-fourth of the room and board charges for on campus students are due and payable prior to the start of each term.
 The balance of room and board charges may be paid in three monthly installments.
-An alternative payment plan is offered via the web site: http://stuaccts.atu.edu.
-Meal plans without board must be paid prior to the beginning of each term.
+For information about payment plans and full payments online, go to: http://stuaccts.atu.edu.
+Meal plans without board must be paid prior to the start of each term.

 |Strategic facilities initiative fee (per credit hour)||10||10|